The Negligent Operator Treatment System (NOTS)

 Negligent Operator Points

-Negligent operator points are point values ranging from 0-3 points that are added to your driving record if law enforcement finds you responsible for a collision.
+Negligent operator points are point values ranging from 0-3 points that are added to your driver’s record if law enforcement finds you responsible for a collision.

 Points are assigned to convictions for traffic violations that involve the safe operation of a motor vehicle.
 Point count traffic convictions are listed below.